jypipi/cse15l-lab-reports/lab-report-4-week-8.md

 3) Newlines Existing in Brackets and Parentheses

 Perfection can hardly be reached in one time.
-When practicing continuous integration, we will be able to keep improving our programs to make it suit increasing situations by testing and debugging.
+When practicing continuous integration, we will be able to keep improving our programs to make it suit more situations by testing and debugging.
 Therefore, as our codes "grow up", so do our programming skills!

 See you next time!